Walmart creates new executive role aimed at serving customers

-(Reuters) - Walmart Inc (WMT.N) has appointed a former American Express executive to the newly created role of chief customer officer, focused on attracting shoppers and offering better customer service, at a time when competition in the retail industry has made it tough to retain shoppers.
+July 2 (Reuters) - Walmart Inc has appointed a former American Express executive to the newly created role of chief customer officer, focused on attracting shoppers and offering better customer service, at a time when competition in the retail industry has made it tough to retain shoppers.

 The newly named executive, Janey Whiteside, will be responsible for both Walmart stores and its e-commerce offerings and will join the retailer on Aug.
 1, according to a memo sent to employees by Walmart U.S. Chief Executive Greg Foran and e-commerce chief Marc Lore.
 Walmart provided a copy of the memo to Reuters.